CED's Response to the Coronavirus

 Georgia State Defense Force training, credit PAONews

-Sirmans entered the MEPD program when it was still in its infancy.
+Sirmans entered the MUPD program when it was still in its infancy.
 The program, according to its founder and former dean Jack Crowley, was to teach planning and design for practical implementation.
-The MEPD, then, was attractive to students like Sirmans and James Bradley, who were professionally involved elsewhere before deciding to further their education via the MEPD program.
+The MUPD, then, was attractive to students like Sirmans and James Bradley, who were professionally involved elsewhere before deciding to further their education via the MUPD program.

 After graduating, Chris became Dean of Construction Management at Gwinnett Tech.
 His current title is Dean of Engineering, Construction, Manufacturing, and Design.